HydrologicEngineeringCenter/cwms-python/CONTRIBUTING.md

 ### Code Style

-In order for a pull request to be accepted, the code must be formatted using [black][black] and [isort][isort].
-Developers are encouraged to integrate these tools into their workflow.
+In order for a pull request to be accepted, python code must be formatted using [black][black] and [isort][isort].
+YAML files should also be formatted using either Prettier or the provided pre-commit hook.
+Developer are encouraged to integrate these tools into their workflow.
 Pre-commit hooks can be installed to automatically validate any code changes, and reformat if necessary.

 ```sh
 poetry run pre-commit install